 As Messrs.
-Sahi, Tamlin (beginning November 19, 2018) and Ms. McLean (to November 19, 2018) qualify as NEOs of the Trust, compensation information is provided in this section.
-Ms. Flynn, Mr. Miatello, Ms. Sahi and Mr. Wright, officers of the Trust, did not qualify as NEOs of the Trust in 2019; however, their compensation is expected to be consistent with the objectives and elements for Morguard's compensation program as discussed in the Morguard Circular.
-Additionally, Ms. Flynn, Mr. Miatello and Ms. Sahi are employed by Morguard and Mr. Wright is a consultant to Morguard, and the Trust does not determine the amounts payable to them or, directly or indirectly, pay any compensation to them.
+Sahi and Tamlin qualify as NEOs of the Trust, compensation information is provided in this section.
+Ms. Flynn, Mr. Miatello and Ms. Sahi, officers of the Trust, did not qualify as NEOs of the Trust in 2020; however, their compensation is expected to be consistent with the objectives and elements for Morguard's compensation program as discussed in the Morguard Circular.
+Additionally, Mr. Tamlin, Ms. Flynn, Mr. Miatello and Ms. Sahi are employed by Morguard and the Trust does not determine the amounts payable to them or, directly or indirectly, pay any compensation to them.
+Mr. Sahi, also employed by Morguard, is compensated by Morguard and the Trust does not determine the payable to him by Morguard or, directly or indirectly, pay any compensation to the table below.